 I remember going to…an entertainment in London in the early 1960’s, by myself as Andrew had an engagement elsewhere.
 With…confidence I wore the big tiara…When I ran out of partners and wanted to go home, I went out to look for a taxi.
 It never occurred to me that it might not be a good idea to stand alone in the street, long after midnight, with a load of diamonds around my neck and 1,900 more glittering above my head.
 Another memorable evening we were staying at Windsor Castle for a dance given by the Queen.
 I came down to dinner, got up as I thought our hostess and the other guests would be, the big tiara firmly in place.
 To my horror none of the other women wore theirs.
 It is far worse to be overdressed than underdressed a I sat through dinner wishing I was anywhere else.
 When the dancing began, I took it off, put it under a chair and enjoyed myself enormously.
 I suppose Windsor Castle in the only house where you could be sure of finding the blessed thing still there at bedtime.”

 However, Debo was pictured wearing the Tiara in 2000, at her 80th birthday party, when she also wore Louise, Duchess of Devonshire’s dress worn to the famous 1897 Diamond Jubilee Ball.
-The tiara passed to her daughter-in-law, wife of the current Duke, after her Debo was widowed in 2004.
+The tiara passed to her daughter-in-law after her Debo was widowed in 2004.

 Devonshire Honeysuckle Tiara

-Made in the 1870, the Devonshire Honeysuckle tiara features seven honeysuckle elements over a diamond base.
+Made in the 1865, the Devonshire Honeysuckle tiara features seven honeysuckle elements over a diamond base.
 Other diamond elements can be added to the tiara, and the honeysuckle elements can be worn as brooches.
-It was made for Lady Louisa Cavendish, daughter of the 7th duke, but Evelyn, the 9th Duchess of Devonshire was the first Duchess pictured in the piece, wearing it for official portraits and as a stomacher (with the family’s diamond rivierés) during the 1911 coronation.
+It was made for Lady Louisa Cavendish, daughter of the 7th duke, to be worn on the day of her wedding to Hon.
+Francis Egerton, Evelyn, the 9th Duchess of Devonshire was the first Duchess pictured in the piece, wearing it for official portraits and as a stomacher (with the family’s diamond rivierés) during the 1911 coronation.
 Her successor, Mary, Duchess of Devonshire rarely wore the piece.

 This was Debo’s most frequently worn tiara, since the Palmette tiara was often worn by Mary, Dowager Duchess of Devonshire, as she had a grander role.
 Debo wore the Honeysuckle tiara at the 1953 Coronation with a robe once worn by the famous Georgina, 6th Duchess of Devonshire.
 She described it as: